-Honshu's snow country
+Honshu's sake country

-When spring comes, the snow melts bringing nutrient-rich water from the mountains down to the paddy fields and creating the perfect conditions for some of the fluffiest grains you’ll ever taste.
-Of course, where there’s rice, there’s also sake (rice wine) and happily the prefecture has plenty of opportunities to sample the national drink; you can drink it, eat it and even bathe in it.
+When spring comes, the snow melts, bringing nutrient-rich water from the mountains down to the paddy fields and creating the perfect conditions for some of the fluffiest grains you’ll ever taste.
+Of course, where there’s rice, there’s also sake (rice wine), and happily, the prefecture has plenty of opportunities to sample the national drink; you can drink it, eat it and even bathe in it.

 Just across the water from Niigata city is Sado island, reachable with a one-hour jetfoil or two-hour ferry.
 A former place of exile for political dissidents, nowadays its mountains, beaches and delicious persimmons attract crowds of urban escapees.

 Another big festival is Fuji Rock, a three-day international music extravaganza that draws more than 100,000 people to the scenic ski resort of Naeba in late July.
 It’s a huge event, with several stages featuring foreign and Japanese acts, as well as fantastic food, workshops, a fairground and surprisingly clean toilets.